skni-kod/StudentCenterFrontend/CONTRIBUTING.md

 The process described here has several goals:

-- Maintain StudentCenters's quality.
+- Maintain Studentres's quality.
 - Fix problems that are important to users.
-- Engage the community in working toward the best possible StudentCenter.
+- Engage the community in working toward the best possible Studentre.
-- Enable a sustainable system for StudentCenters's maintainers to review contributions.
+- Enable a sustainable system for Studentres's maintainers to review contributions.

 Please follow these steps to have your contribution considered by the maintainers, adhering to the [styleguides](#styleguides):